MoneyGram vs. Western Union vs. PayPal

 |Transfer speed||4 business days||6 business days||1 business day|

 By analyzing his options, Malcolm comes to understand how the complexity of fee structures and transfer options ultimately affects how much he’ll pay.
-There’s no question that PayPal offers the strongest exchange rate, affording nearly 80 more euro for his sister over the other two options.
-But because its transfer fee is a percentage of the total transfer amount, Malcolm will pay the highest fee by going with PayPal.
+There’s no question that PayPal offers the strongest exchange rate, but because its transfer fee is a percentage of the total transfer amount, Malcolm will pay the highest fee by going with PayPal.

 If time is not on Malcolm’s side, PayPal wins again with a delivery time up to five days sooner than MoneyGram or Western Union.